22388o/File_Cryptographer/README.md

 so your important files are secure

 ### **Features:**
-- Generate keys in program easily
+- Generate keys in the program easily
 - Encrypted files only decrypt with the same Key that encrypted

 ### Requirements: